Akir4d/replika_miltilanguage_hack/README.md

 - open console (right click -> inspect -> search between tabs console)
 - paste script and send it with return

-You can use Greasemonkey Tampermonkey etc to load script automatically.
+You can use Greasemonkey Tampermonkey etc to load your script automatically.

 # Limits: